gruppe-adler/grad_meh/docs/output_spec.md

 ![](./assets/sat_tiles.svg)

 ## 6. `dem.asc.gz`
-The `dem.asc.gz` includes the [Digital Elevation Model](https://en.wikipedia.org/wiki/Digital_elevation_model) of the map.
-The file is gzipped and in the [ESRI ASCII Raster Format](https://desktop.arcgis.com/de/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm).
+The `dem.asc.gz` includes the [digital elevation model](https://en.wikipedia.org/wiki/Digital_elevation_model) of the map.
+The file is gzipped ascii file and in the [ESRI ASCII Raster Format](https://desktop.arcgis.com/de/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm).

 ## 7. `preview.png`
 The `preview.png` is the maps preview image (image shown in the in-game map selection screen of the editor).